k94ll13nn3/AutoConstructor/README.md

 For any class where the generator will be used:

-- Mark the class as `partial`
+- Mark the class or struct as `partial`
-- Use `AutoConstructorAttribute` on the class
+- Use `AutoConstructorAttribute` on the class or struct

 By default, all `readonly` non-`static` fields without initialization will be used.
 They will be injected with the same name without any leading `_`.